 Elsewhere, Jennifer Rubell’s Portrait of the Artist is a strong work that plays against the classicism of the male form in a sculpture of the artist nude that is enormous enough for a visitor to playfully crawl into and curl up in its womb.
 The artist calls the work both “feminine and feminist” and it is one of the very few pieces at the fair that is interactive.

 Also within the Frieze programme, this year’s Sculpture Park is the largest exhibit on display, and new works by renowned contemporary sculptors are displayed alongside Frieze Masters’ choices as old as the medieval period.
 In addition, the Frieze Projects, Frieze Music, Frieze Film and Frieze Talks further prove the phenomenon to be more artistically expressive in a variety of outlets than just another ridiculously expensive, white-walled art fair.

 Photos: Alessio Paratore

-Frieze Art Fair is at Regent’s Park until 20th October 2013, for further information visit here.
+Frieze Art Fair is at Regent’s Park until 20th October 2013.
+For further information visit the fair’s website here.